Penny Rafferty Hamilton: Aviation activities

 Hamilton became interested in flying after serving as a navigation and radio controller for her husband.
 She received her pilot's license in 1988.
 On October 22, 1991, the couple flew from Lincoln, Nebraska to New Orleans, Louisiana, at a speed of 179.92 mph, completing the trip in 4 hours and 39 minutes.
 They set a World Aviation Speed Record for their weight class, which still stands.
 The record was verified by the Fédération Aéronautique Internationale and the National Aeronautic Association.
 She retired from flying in 2007.

 With an estimated 6 percent of licensed pilots in the US being women (in the UK the figure is less than 9 percent), Hamilton decided to promote the idea of flying to women and girls.
 Her first initiative was to interest children in aviation by giving talks in schools and library groups.
 She appears as the character "Penny the Pilot", dressing up in the vintage flying gear of famed woman aviator Amelia Earhart.
 In 2009, she received the 7 Everyday Hero Award from The Denver Channel for this initiative, and was similarly honored with the Federal Aviation Administration's Central Region Aviation Education Champion Award.

 Hamilton solicited a grant from the Wolf Aviation Fund to launch the Teaching Women to Fly Research Project in 2008.
 This two-year study queried women flight students and pilots, and male flight instructors, to identify what prevented women from pursuing flight training.
 Hamilton identified ten barriers to women entering the field, including: lack of money, a perceived indifference to women students on the part of flight training schools, lack of continuity as flight instructors leave their jobs and new ones take over the class, communication difficulties between women and male flight instructors, lack of female role models, unfamiliarity with mechanical systems, lack of experience with reading maps, lack of female mentorship, and lack of emotional support from friends and family.
 She also proposed 101 strategies to overcome these barriers, among them: "the creation of low-interest loan programs for women in colleges and universities, web-based support communities for female pilots, and developing female friendly flight training to emphasize different learning styles and strengths".
 The study led to the compilation of a textbook titled Absent Aviators: Gender Issues in Aviation (Ashgate, 2014), to which Hamilton contributed a chapter, and to a planned flight instructors communication manual.

 Hamilton was a co-founder of the Emily Warner Field Aviation Museum, which opened in July 2015 in the former Rocky Mountain Airways terminal in the Grand County Airport.
-As of 2018, she volunteers as a team leader at the museum on behalf of the Grand County Historical Association.
-She is also the volunteer director of the Colorado Airport History Preservation Project.
+From 2018-2024, she volunteered as the team leader at the museum on behalf of the Grand County Historical Association.
+She was also the volunteer director of the Colorado Airport History Preservation Project.
+In Idaho, she volunteers for several aviation organizations.